emremumcu/blazorzero/readme.md

 # VSCode Commands (Ctrl+Shift+P )

-> .NET: Generate Assetst for Build and Debug
+.NET: Generate Assetst for Build and Debug
- !!!
-IF Error: Unable to generate assets to build and debug.
+#IF Error: Unable to generate assets to build and debug.
 OmniSharp server is not running.
- !!! > OmniSharp: Restart OmniSharp
+OmniSharp: Restart OmniSharp

 # Git